Relational quantum mechanics: The problem of the observer and the observed

 Thus, on the assumption (see hypothesis 2 below) that quantum mechanics is complete, the two observers $O$ and $O'$ give different but equally correct accounts of the events $t_1 \rightarrow t_2$.

-Note that the above scenario is directly linked to Wigner's Friend thought experiment, which serves as a prime example when understanding different interpretations of quantum theory.
+Note that the above scenario is directly linked to the Wigner's Friend thought experiment, which serves as a prime example when understanding different interpretations of quantum theory.

 Central principles

 Observer-dependence of state

 According to $O$, at $t_2$, the system $S$ is in a determinate state, namely spin up.
-And, if quantum mechanics is complete, then so is this description.
+And if quantum mechanics is complete, then so is this description.
 But, for $O'$, $S$ is not uniquely determinate, but is rather entangled with the state of $O$ – note that his description of the situation at $t_2$ is not factorisable no matter what basis chosen.
 But, if quantum mechanics is complete, then the description that $O'$ gives is also complete.

 Thus the standard mathematical formulation of quantum mechanics allows different observers to give different accounts of the same sequence of events.
 There are many ways to overcome this perceived difficulty.
-It could be described as an epistemic limitation – observers with a full knowledge of the system, we might say, could give a complete and equivalent description of the state of affairs, but that obtaining this knowledge is impossible in practice.
-But whom?
+It could be described as an epistemic limitation – observers with full knowledge of the system, we might say, could give a complete and equivalent description of the state of affairs, but obtaining this knowledge is impossible in practice.
+But which observer?
 What makes $O$'s description better than that of $O'$, or vice versa?
 Alternatively, we could claim that quantum mechanics is not a complete theory, and that by adding more structure we could arrive at a universal description (the troubled hidden variables approach).
 Yet another option is to give a preferred status to a particular observer or type of observer, and assign the epithet of correctness to their description alone.
 This has the disadvantage of being ad hoc, since there are no clearly defined or physically intuitive criteria by which this super-observer ("who can observe all possible sets of observations by all observers over the entire universe") ought to be chosen.

 RQM, however, takes the point illustrated by this problem at face value.
-Instead of trying to modify quantum mechanics to make it fit with prior assumptions that we might have about the world, Rovelli says that we should modify our view of the world to conform to what amounts to our best physical theory of motion.
-Just as forsaking the notion of absolute simultaneity helped clear up the problems associated with the interpretation of the Lorentz transformations, so many of the conundrums associated with quantum mechanics dissolve, provided that the state of a system is assumed to be observer-dependent – like simultaneity in Special Relativity.
+Instead of trying to modify quantum mechanics to make it fit with prior assumptions that we might have about the world, Rovelli suggest to modify our view of the world to conform to what amounts to our best physical theory of motion.
+Just as forsaking the notion of absolute simultaneity helped clear up the problems associated with the interpretation of the Lorentz transformations, so many of the conundrums associated with quantum mechanics dissolve, provided that the state of a system is assumed to be observer-dependent – like simultaneity in special relativity.
 This insight follows logically from the two main hypotheses which inform this interpretation: